 This method is for those who want to stay with root after the ROM flash.
 Full TWRP Backup on External storage is necessary.
 You will lose All Data.

-- Download firmware and Copy it in your External mobile storage.
-Don’t copy it in your Internal Storage.
+- Download firmware and Copy it to your External mobile storage.
+Don’t copy it into your Internal Storage.
 We are going to Wipe the entire mobile Internal memory.
 When you don’t have External Storage, you can use the OTG Cable method.

 - Switch off your device.
 Then, enter into TWRP Recovery mode- Use Your Physical key combinations.

 - Select Wipe->Advance Wipe->Select System, Dalvik Cache Data.
 (Will Wipe all Data Including user Data)